0xSpraggins/hacking-ethernaut/README.md

   - Solutions: Smart contracts created by me to exploit the vulernabilities within corresponding Ethernaut contracts.
 - scripts: Scripts that when ran attack the Ethernaut level.
 - test: Test cases to test if exploits works.
+- lib: Github submodules used for Foundry
+- foundry.toml: Config file which set up the Foundry developmeent environment as well as dependency remappings.

 ### Languages and Frameworks used